 Simply set up a Google account to get going!

 In this day and age we rely so much on apps like Facebook and Instagram to store our memories for us.
-All of our photos and documents are on different cloud systems and it kind of gives me anxiety (loose term) that everything isn’t all in one place and that everything is stored on platforms that we don’t own.
+All of our photos and documents are on different cloud systems and it stresses me out that everything isn’t all in one place and that everything is stored on platforms that we don’t own.

 I recommend getting a hard drive for maximum organisation and efficiency.

-Buy one (this is the one i have), plug it in, create folders until your heart is content and keep a back up of important documents and photos.
+Buy one (this is the one I have), plug it in, create organised folders until your heart is content and keep a back up of important documents and photos.
 I label my folders by month so that I can locate what I need almost instantly.
+Back everything up before it’s too late!

 How do you stay organised?